fellesverkstedet/1810-CNC-Addons/README.md

 ### The add-ons

  - We have developed 3D printed parts for adding homing sensors to the X,Y and Z axis.
-Files are in this repo [here](https://github.com/fellesverkstedet/1810-CNC-Addons/tree/master/HomingExtensions)
+Files are in this repo [here](https://github.com/fellesverkstedet/1810-CNC-Addons/tree/master/HomingExtensions).
+We bouht [these](https://www.aliexpress.com/item/32842303693.html?spm=a2g0s.9042311.0.0.362a4c4dJqbJiP) homing sensors at Aliexpress.
  - We have developed a 3D printable controller case with a transparent acrylic lid.
 Files in the repo [here](https://github.com/fellesverkstedet/1810-CNC-Addons/tree/master/ControllerCase)
  - An enclosure is also under development.
 Files [here](https://github.com/fellesverkstedet/1810-CNC-Addons/tree/master/Enclosure)